chipxsd/stream-based-sync/stream-based-sync.md

 ### 2.4 Approaches to Data Synchronization

 There are different ways to make our data up-to-date, as we've learned in the previous chapter.
 The most naive way is to just **copy it**, which in a lot of cases, is less than ideal.
-Better way to get the existing data up-to-date is to only **apply changes** to it.
+A better way to get the existing data up-to-date is to only **apply changes** to it.
 Let's examine both approaches.

 #### 2.4.1 Absolute Synchronization (copying)

-**Copying** and replacing the data (file, document, data-model) is perfectly fine, when we don't care for the amount of data we need to transfer, since the server will always return a fully populated dataset.
-Also works good when the synchronization is uni-directional, meaning the client always asks the server for the source of truth (e.g. refreshing the weekly weather forecast, or refreshing a list of RSVPs).
+**Copying** and replacing the data (file, document, data model) is perfectly fine, when we don't care for the amount of data we need to transfer since the server will always return a fully populated dataset.
+Also works well when the synchronization is uni-directional, meaning the client always asks the server for the source of truth (e.g. refreshing the weekly weather forecast, or refreshing a list of RSVPs).

-This type of synchronization is also known as **wholesale transfer**.
+This type of synchronization is also known as the **wholesale transfer**.

 The other drawback of copy based synchronization for clients is not only the potential higher bandwidth cost due to transmitting the same data